 The -: only for lifts in Australia – still not a lot of users

 You now have a potential travel mate for your next road trip.
 The question is: how to know if this travel mate could be the suitable one for the trip?
-Even if it’s not possible to predict that before traveling together, it’s really useful to ask the good questions to your travel mate.
+Even if it’s not possible to predict that before traveling together, it’s really useful to ask the right questions to your travel mate.

-6 questions to your future travel mate
+8 questions to your future travel mate

 - Travel partners and way of traveling – hostels rather than sleeping in the van?

 - Way of exploring – Is your travel mate a backpacker tours addict or an outsider eager to explore away from the touristic track?